isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 -   Duty-free concessions are granted on liquor products purchased outside Singapore as well as those purchased at Duty-Free Shops (DFS) Singapore.

 -   Duty-free concessions are granted on liquor products for your personal consumption only.
 It is an offence to sell or give them away.
+It is an offence to sell, exchange or give them away.

+-   As such, duty-free liquors purchased by other travellers, friends or relatives and subsequently given to you would be subject to duty and Goods and Services Tax (GST).

--   There is no duty-free concession on liquor products for people arriving from Malaysia.
+-   There is no duty-free concession on liquor products for travellers arriving from Malaysia.

 -   If you are bringing in more than 10 litres of liquor products, a Customs permit would be required for clearance.